← All posts

 How saasclips output fits these practices

-saasclips renders 1080×1080 by default, with the product screenshot on frame one, text overlays on every scene, a voiceover for sound-on viewers, and a total runtime of 8–14 seconds.
+saasclips renders 1920×1080 by default, with the product screenshot on frame one, text overlays on every scene, and a total runtime of around ten to twenty-five seconds.
+It is silent by design.
 The output follows every practice listed above without configuration.

 Get a launch video that follows X best practices